shelvia-w/shelvia-w.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Researcher in Information Theory for Machine Learning.
+subtitle: Researcher in Trustworthy Machine Learning.

 profile:
   align: right